 January 1, 2019 are presented under the new standard, while prior period results continue to be reported under the previous standard.
 As permitted, the Company (i) did not reassess whether existing contracts are or contain leases, (ii) carried forward the lease classification for any existing or expired leases, and (iii) did not reassess any initial direct costs for any existing leases and whether existing land easements and rights of way, which were not previously accounted for as leases, are leases.
 The Company did not elect the practical expedient of hindsight when determining the lease term of existing contracts at the effective date.
 The Company implemented a new lease accounting system in connection with the adoption of this ASU.
 The Company has operating lease right-of-use assets of \$613.8 million and operating lease liabilities of \$724.6 million on the Company's consolidated balance sheets upon the date of adoption, January 1, 2019.
 The difference between the operating lease right-of-use assets and operating lease liabilities primarily represents the existing deferred rent and tenant improvement allowance liabilities balance, resulting from historical straight-lining of operating leases, which were effectively reclassified upon adoption to reduce the measurement of the leased assets.
-The adoption of Topic 842 had no material impact to the consolidated statements of cash flows.
+The adoption of Topic 842 had no material impact to the consolidated statements of operations, consolidated statements of comprehensive income, consolidated statement of shareholders' equity and consolidated statements of cash flows.
 Refer to Note 6 for a discussion of leases.